GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim-scripting.md

 Ensure no addresses are returned anymore in your SCIM user searches.
 Happy testing!

 ## Defining rules for execution of SCIM operations

-!!!
-Warning
-    For this section basic development skills are assumed.
-Some grasp of Java and Python are required as well as understanding of the SCIM protocol.

 With the `allowResourceOperation` and `allowSearchOperation` methods it can be decided whether the caller should be allowed or denied to execute a given operation based on contextual data.